COTILab/NeuroNavigatAR/README.md

 # NeuroNavigatAR (NNAR) - Augmented Reality Tool for Real-Time Optode/Electrode Placement

-NeuroNavigatAR is an augmented reality (AR) tool designed to visualize optode/electrode positions based on the 10-20 (10-10, 10-5) system in real time.
+NeuroNavigatAR (NNAR) is an augmented reality (AR) tool designed to visualize optode/electrode positions based on the 10-20 (10-10, 10-5) system in real time.
 This tool assists users locating the sensor positions for neuroimaging setups.

 ## Table of Contents
 - [Features](#features)